HomeResearchAluminium › CBAM Indian Aluminium Scope 2 Electricity Risk

 INCLUDED: EAF electrode consumption

-INCLUDED: Embedded emissions from pig iron, DRI precursors
+INCLUDED: Embedded emissions from pig iron and DRI precursors

 EXCLUDED: Indirect electricity emissions (Scope 2)

-FUTURE REVIEW (2027): Scope 2 also under evaluation for steel — but impact far lower than aluminium given electricity is not the dominant emission source
+FUTURE REVIEW (2027): Scope 2 is also under evaluation for steel, but the impact is far lower given that electricity is not the dominant emission source.

 Why the 2027 Review Matters More for Aluminium Than Any Other Sector